InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 ## Keeping The Community Healthy

+- Health also means that there is a critical mass of contributors.
+- Virtuous cycle: Good mentoring in PRs -> higher level of trust from contributors -> more people being willing to contribute -> more Pull Requests
 - be aware of the communities needs
 - advocate the communities interests
 - defining/enacting a code of conduct